 This wine variety comes from Douro, Dao, and Beira.
 It’s a subtle wine that’s light and refreshing.
-Moderately complex flavors like molasses, nutmeg, and beeswax may be present and a smoky flavor may present itself even if not aged.
+Moderately complex flavours like molasses, nutmeg, and beeswax may be present and a smoky flavour may present itself even if not aged.
 It’s usually used for blending, but can be a base for sparkling wines from cooler areas, especially if harvested early.

 The yields for Malvasia Fina are hard to predict and relatively inconsistent because it’s so prone to mildew, rot, coulure, and oidium.
 This grape is incredibly sensitive so production varies quite a bit from year to year.

 This grape grows in both Portugal and Spain and is called by several different names.
 The Spanish call it Tempranillo and the Portuguese sometimes call it Tinta Roriz.
 It is grown in the Dao and Tejo regions.
 It makes a lively, rich wine that is elegant but robust.
 It has a fruity, spicy flavour.